 Microsoft Teams is a very versatile workspace.
 With more teams moving online these days, many are choosing to use Microsoft Team to connect, collaborate and work with their team members.
 The workspace is easy to navigate, allowing you to add multiple channels to keep your conversations organized.

 But, the robust workspace also has many hidden features that make your work simpler and more efficient.
 In this blog, we want to help you use Teams more effectively.
-Here are 8 features you didn’t know you could use on Microsoft Teams.
+Here are the 8 Microsoft Teams Hacks that you shouldn’t be sleeping on anymore.

 Further Reading: How to Manage Your Remote Employees over Microsoft Teams

-8 Hacks to Make Your Microsoft Teams Workspace Smarter
+8 Microsoft Teams Hacks to Make Workspace Smarter

 To be a guest, they need an email with an Office 365 account.
 You can then add them to your team using their email address.